InspireCZ/phpstan-ruleset/README.md

 ## Rules

 ### DisableUnaryNegationOperatorRule
 This rules prevents developers from using unary negation operator.
+Rule error identifier `unaryNegation.nowAllowed`.

 ```php
 ❌ if (!$var) ...